 The perpetrator could include a spouse or former spouse, adult children, extended family members, or even caregivers.

-Any intimate persons that try to control or maintain power over the older adult, dictating what the older person can or cannot do, is guilty of domestic “violence” and “abuse.”
+Any intimate person that tries to control or maintain power over the older adult, dictating what the older person can or cannot do, is guilty of domestic “violence” and “abuse.”